Wet Scallops vs Dry Scallops: What’s the Difference and Which Is Better?

-Wet vs Dry Scallops Explained
+Wet vs Dry Scallops: Key Differences Explained

 When it comes to premium seafood, scallops hold a special place on the plate.
 Their delicate texture, natural sweetness, and versatility make them a favorite among chefs and home cooks alike.
 But not all scallops are created equal, and if you’ve ever shopped for them, you’ve likely come across the terms “wet” and “dry.”
 Understanding the difference between wet scallops and dry scallops can completely change how you cook, taste, and experience this already special seafood.